 Open communication is an important part of any investor management strategy.
 Investor reporting is a key component of that along with annual reports and annual meetings.

 Investor reports are portfolio updates prepared by fund managers.
 They share important information about recent wins, the state of finances and the portfolio, and other relevant insights.
 Fund managers typically distribute these reports through email and include bullet-point summaries or graphs illustrating important performance metrics.
 They’re meant to give investors a high-level view of what’s going on at the firm over time.
+Download our done-for-you investor reporting template to simplify investor communication and updates.

 Done right, investor reporting can help you build a relationship with your investors that grows over time.
 In this post, we’ll review the benefits of creating summary investor reports, what to include in them, and how to share them securely.